probakilla/rush_hour/README.txt

 RushHour / Ane Rouge.

 Games made in the aim of the UE "ED & PP1"
-Project made by Valentin Gaillard, Juline Pilleux, Ali Cherifi.
+Project made by Valentin Gaillard, Julien Pilleux, Ali Cherifi.

 Prerequisites : CMake